ibbles/LearningUnreal/Material.md

 Give the parameter a name.

-# Output Node
+# Main Material Node

-The main part of a Material is the [[Material Output Node]].
+The main part of a Material is the Main Material Node, also called the [[Material Output Node]].
 The values passed to the input pins of the output node define the function of the Material.
 Depending on the settings set in the Details panel different input pins are available.
+By default most values are zero, exceptions are shown in () below.

+- Base Color:
-- Base Color: The color of the material.
+	- The color of the material.
 - Metallic:
+	- How metallic the material is.
+I don't know what this means.
+	- Many recommend using this as a boolean, i.e. only ever pass 0.0 or 1.0.
+I don't know why.
+- Specular (0.5):
+	- In the majority of cases this can be left unconnected, using the default value.
 - Roughness:
+	- Values closer to 0.0 makes it more mirror-like, values closer to 1.0 makes it more diffuse.
+	- 1.0 means that light bounces off it in all directions.
 - Anisotropy:
 - Emissive Color:
 - Opacity: